mar-wir/StanDDM/README.md

 -   Diffusion Criterion: **crit**
 -   Accuracy (trial answered correctly or not): **cor**

 It is possible to fit the models according to a "stimuli-fitting" schema.
 This means that the decision-making data will be segregated according to which stimuli has been presented in a given trial.
-If stimuli-fitting is the goal, then the variable **crit** needs to identify each stimuli.
+If stimuli-fitting is desired, then the variable **crit** needs to identify each stimuli.

 If "Accuracy-fitting" is desired, then the data needs to be segregated according to the accuracy.
-In this case, the variables **cor** and **crit** will be identical.
+In this case, the variables **cor** and **crit** need to be identical.

 Note that each experimental condition has to be fit independently.
-You might have to filter your data before continuing, like: `data %>% filter(group == "patient")`.
+You might have to filter your data before continuing, for example: `data %<>% filter(group == "patient")`.

 StanDDM comes with an example data-set.
 It can be accessed anytime: